NEUBIAS/training-resources/_modules/multichannel_images.md

     > ## Solution
     > 1. By providing additional context and information that can be leveraged by the model
     > 1. Not necessarily.
-In Fiji, one can have an RGB data type without alteration of the image array dimensions (still 2D for xy images).
+In Fiji, one can have an RGB data type without alteration of the image array dimensions (still 2D for xy-images).
 However, in MALTAB and Python, for an RGB, an image array must be at least 3-dimensional
     > 1. Correcting for crosstalk or bleed-through between channels {: .solution}